-The Las Vegas Metropolitan Police Department (LVMPD) has actively harassed, ticketed, arrested street performers for years— and recently has begun impounding property as well.
+The Las Vegas Metropolitan Police Department (LVMPD) has actively harassed, ticketed, and arrested street performers for years— and recently has begun impounding property as well.
 The severity and scale of this activity varies from month to month and year to year.
-LVMPD’s level of enforcement depends on several factors– the main one being what respective police substations ask their patrol officers to do.
-The other being what casinos and politicians ask substations to do.
-Lastly, the level of resistance that LVMPD gets from the ACLU/courts impacts the level of enforcement.
+LVMPD’s level of enforcement depends on several factors— the main one being what respective police substations ask their patrol officers to do.
+The other being what casinos and politicians ask police to do.
+Lastly, the level of resistance LVMPD gets from the ACLU/courts impacts the level of enforcement.

 My interactions with police are limited to The Strip, so I will only talk about that.
 During the winter months (October-February), ticketing and harassment is at it’s lowest.
 There are also fewer patrol officers on Las Vegas Boulevard.